-The U.S. recently hit 1.1 million housing starts (which is an annualized number).
-This is a big number compared to the past few years, but it’s not big historically.
+The U.S. recently hit 1.1 million housing starts.
+This is an annualized number.
+It’s a big number compared to the past few years, but it’s not big historically.
 The U.S. averaged about 1.5 million units a year since the 1950s.
-During recoveries, we’ve seen years where starts were above 2 million a year and averaged 924 last year.
-Given how much the builders have underbuilt, there’s a secular (long-term) story that should buoy the builders for several years.
+During recoveries, we’ve seen years when starts were above 2 million a year.
+Starts averaged 924 last year.
+Given how much builders have underbuilt, there’s a secular (long-term) story that should buoy builders for several years.

-If the economy recovers and the first-time homebuyer returns to the market, we should see housing starts at least approaching average levels if not spiking like they have in prior recoveries.
-Lennar’s stock price is probably priced for another 1 million year in housing starts.
-If starts improve, Lennar’s earnings will improve—even if margins fall.
-Lennar is different than most in that it has started a multi-family building unit.
-As we’ve seen from housing starts data, multi-family is a notoriously volatile sector, but there has been a dearth of multi-family building as well, as professional real estate investors have concentrated on buying foreclosed or distressed properties for rentals.
+If the economy recovers and the first-time homebuyer returns to the market, we should see housing starts at least approaching average levels—if not spiking like they have in prior recoveries.
+KB Home’s stock price is probably priced for another 1 million year in housing starts.
+If starts improve, KB Home’s earnings will improve—even if margins fall.

-The cyclical side is different—the builders are very cyclical stocks.
+The cyclical side is different.
+Builders are very cyclical stocks.
 This means when times are bad, they trade at very high multiples.
 When earnings are great, they trade at single-digit multiples.
-So an investor could get it right about earnings only to see multiple compression offset the earnings.
-While Lennar (LEN) could experience high earnings growth, it’s not a “growth stock” the way Twitter (TWTR) is, and it will never command the type of multiple that Twitter will (when it eventually earns money).
-This same analysis applies to other builders like D.R.
-Horton (DHI), KB Home (KBH), PulteGroup (PHM), and Toll Brothers (TOL).
+So you could get it right about earnings only to see multiple compression offset the earnings.
+While KB Home (KBH) could experience high earnings growth, it’s not a “growth stock” the way Twitter (TWTR) is.
+It will never command the type of multiple that Twitter will when it eventually earns money.
+This same analysis applies to other builders, like D.R.
+Horton (DHI), Lennar (LEN), PulteGroup (PHM), and Toll Brothers (TOL).

-Investors that are interested in investing in the homebuilding sector should take a look at the S&P SPDR Homebuilder ETF (XHB).
+If you’re interested in investing in the homebuilding sector, you should take a look at the S&P SPDR Homebuilder ETF (XHB).